-Defendants were prepared to defend the claim on causation given the narrow window of time to transfer the patient between her arrival to the ER and the onset of lower extremity involvement.
-Plaintiff’s expert testified that once aortic dissection is on the DD you must order the imaging or immediately transfer to a facility that can handle this condition.
+Plaintiff’s expert testified that once aortic dissection is on the differential diagnosis you must order the imaging or immediately transfer to a facility that can handle this condition.
 Discovery was underway when the parties settled the claim for Four Million Dollars ($4,000,000).

 Worcester Superior Court

 See also: Related settlements for aortic dissection/aneurism lawsuits:

 Death of 76 year-old-man from delay in diagnosis and treatment of ruptured abdominal aortic aneurysm.

 Undiagnosed Abdominal Aortic Aneurysm Settles for $3 Million

 Plaintiff claims his AAA was mistaken for kidney stones by urgent care physician leading to paraplegia.

 Do you have questions about a possible medical malpractice claim related to a misdiagnosis of heart disease?